-Funds: Funds may be appropriated in the areas of resources, leadership, research, or materials used by an active Missouri classroom teacher.
-A minimum of 126 - \$500 grants will be awarded.
+Funds: Funds may be appropriated in the areas of resources or materials used by an active Missouri public school teacher for the benefit of Missouri's Public School students.
+84 grants will be awarded.
+All grants will be in the amount of \$500.

-Winners: Winners will be notified by August 31.
+Winners: Winners will be notified by August 31st.
 A video report or one-page summary report from the grant recipient is due to the MRTF office by April 15th.

-APPLICANT'S INFORMAT TION
+APPLICANT'S INFORMATION

 Applicant's Full Name:

 Applicant's Home Address:

 Applicant's Phone Number:

 Applicant's Personal Email:

 Grade(s) Taught:

 Subject(s) Taught:

-SCHOOL DISTRICTS IN ORMATIO N
+SCHOOL DISTRICT'S INFORMATION

 School District:

 School's Name:

 School's Address:

 School's County:

-School's Phone Number:

-Superintendent's Name:

--

-Applicant's Signature Date Superintendent's Signature Date
+74 MRTA Unit President Handbook